Lol, Aren't I So Random?

 A Completely Random Bit

 True randomness can be derived from an indeterministic system, but we’ve yet to prove whether such a system can exist.
 Heisenburg’s Uncertainty Principle is probably our best argument that quantum mechanics is an indeterministic system.
 It states that, at the subatomic level, “the more precisely the position of some particle is determined, the less precisely its momentum can be known, and vice versa.”
 Therefore it’s impossible for us to know the state of every particle in the universe and “predict” the future.
 We could perhaps figure out a pretty likely future, but chaos theory throws a wrench in that plan.
 The implications of this Uncertainty Principle freaked Einstein out.
 He insisted that quantum mechanics is simply missing a local hidden variable, and upon knowing that variable, we can then accurately predict quantum interactions.
 But it wasn’t long before we hit another roadblock with Bell’s Theorem, whereby no theory with local hidden variables can reproduce quantum mechanic’s predictions.
 This means there’s either something that can travel faster than the speed of light to influence these particles, or the underlying laws of the universe are truly indeterministic.
 I won’t be making any bets on the matter.
-But in the meantime, we’re good to use quantum to generate random bits so long as it’s undetermined whether quantum mechanics is indeterministic.
+But in the meantime, we’re good to use quantum (radioactive decay in particular) to generate random bits so long as it’s undetermined whether quantum mechanics is indeterministic.

 This interactive site has you repeatedly press left or right, while the computer guesses what moves you make.
 There’s also a button to have a pseudo-random algorithm choose for you, and it will assuredly fare better than you (unless you really know your math and feed it a 6-gram De Bruijn sequence)